 Effects of Aging on Coverage

-- Always answer the insurer’s questions honestly.
-If you didn’t answer truthfully, it will be considered as fraud and your insurance company will refuse to pay for the claim.
+- Always answer questions honestly.
+If you don’t answer truthfully, your insurance company won’t pay the claim.

 A young and healthy pet will be eligible for any plan.
 However, some plans won’t let you enroll in senior pets.
 In general, your pets should be at least 6 to 10 weeks old at a minimum depending on your insurance provider.
 Even though some plans have no maximum age limits, a lot of them cut off first-time enrollment at 10 to 14 years.
 Once you’re enrolled, most of these plans will give you coverage as long as you keep on paying for the premiums.
 Some plans will also require your pet to be checked by your vet in the past year or they will ask you to let your pet undergo an exam before they’ll sell you a policy.